worktheclock/nix.dev/source/tutorials/nix-language.md

 To get things done:

-- [](declarative-reproducible-envs) – create reproducible shell environments from a Nix file
+- [Declarative and reproducible developer environments](declarative-reproducible-envs) – create reproducible shell environments from a Nix file
 - [Garbage Collection](https://nixos.org/manual/nix/stable/package-management/garbage-collection.html) – remove unused build results from the Nix store

 To learn more:

 If you worked through the examples, you will have noticed that reading the Nix language reveals the structure of the code, but does not necessarily tell what the code actually means.

-Often it is not possible to determine from the code at hand
+Often it is not possible to determine from the code at hand:
-- the data type of a named value or function argument.
+- the data type of a named value or function argument,
-- the data type a called function accepts for its argument.
+- the data type a called function accepts for its argument, or
 - which attributes are present in a given attribute set.

 Example: